luyadev/luya/docs/guide/app-assets.md

 ### Using the Asset

 To use an asset bundle, register it with a view by calling the {{yii\web\AssetBundle::register()}} method.
-For example, in a view template you can register an asset bundle like the following:
+E. g. in a view template you can register an asset bundle like the following:

 ```php
 use app\assets\AppAsset;